lukeludlow/prayerbot/README.md

 An Alexa skill designed to settle mormon family arguments by saying the prayer for them.

+Zeniff was a Nephite king praised for his ability to see the good in others and his attempts to make a peace treaty with the Lamanites, negotiating with his enemies rather than making war.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.